Last Updated on

 This may also mean that you may find yourself swallowing larger chunks of food that then cause your digestive system to be overworked.
 Many people with large gaps between their teeth find that they experience fewer incidences of indigestion after they have Invisalign treatment.

 Neglecting your oral health can lead to problems with your entire body not just affect your facial features.
 For instance, gum disease does not only cause you to lose your teeth, but it also means that there are bacteria in your mouth that can spread to your whole body.
 Periodontitis has been linked to pneumonia, heart disease and respiratory ailments that all affect your long-term health.

 When you are concerned that your widely spaced teeth are causing gum disease, you can benefit from Invisalign.
 This is because clear braces help to move your teeth together while also making sure that you can properly maintain your oral health with a normal hygiene routine.
 During your treatment, you can learn how to remove the aligners and brush and floss properly so that your gums remain healthy.

 The great news is that there are many ways to protect your overall health by getting your teeth straighter.
 When you go to your orthodontic office for an initial consultation, you will be shown how your teeth can be improved with straightening.
 Your teeth, gums, jaw, and the bite will all be assessed to determine the best treatment process to fit your health needs and lifestyle.
 Among your options, you may be able to choose from:

-• Traditional Metal Braces: This is the type of treatment that most people think of for straightening teeth, and you may be a candidate for this type of your teeth have very large gaps in between each one.
+- Traditional Metal Braces: This is the type of treatment that most people think of for straightening teeth, and you may be a candidate for this type of teeth have very large gaps in between each one.

 Having straight teeth goes far beyond just improving your surface appearance.
-Give us a call at McDermott Orthodontics to begin improving your overall health and attitude with a personalized treatment plan today.
+Give Dr. McDermott a call at Orthodontics to begin improving your overall health and attitude with a personalized treatment plan today.

 13046 Falcon Drive